Blessing Landscapes, Intel and Oregon Tradeswomen, Inc. tapped as PCC’s Employer Partners of the Year

 The event was the culmination of about a year and a half of planning by dedicated PCC staff.
 In the fall 2016, Goldberg formed a college-wide committee representing PCC’s many campuses, centers and district offices, and whose members work with employer partners in a variety of ways.
 As a resource for the college, the group set out to create a comprehensive inventory of employer partners from across PCC’s service area — and tallied more than 1,600.

-Collectively, such partnerships, “Expand the pipeline of trained workers, ready to enter the workforce,” said PCC President Mark Mitsui.
+Collectively, such partnerships “expand the pipeline of trained workers, ready to enter the workforce,” said PCC President Mark Mitsui.
 “This helps to bolster the ‘middle class’ — education is the bridge to opportunity for our students.”

-With thoughtful deliberation, the committee considered nominees and evaluated them using criteria such as the length of time an organization has been a PCC partner, their support for hiring PCC students and graduates, their efforts to grow a diverse workforce in the region, and other ways they contribute to student success at PCC by partnering with the college.
+With thoughtful deliberation, the committee considered nominees and evaluated them using criteria such as the length of time an organization has been a PCC partner, their support for hiring PCC students and graduates, their efforts to grow a diverse workforce in the region, and the myriad ways they contribute to student success at PCC by partnering with the college.
 Following are this year’s award winners:

 Small Business category — Blessing Landscapes

 An agricultural services company based in NE Portland, Blessing Landscapes is owned by Jesse Brough, who partners closely with the Landscape Architecture Technology Program at PCC’s Rock Creek Campus, 17705 N.W.
 Springville Road.
 He and Rebecca Smith, a landscape designer and PCC graduate, serve on the LAT advisory committee.
 The company works with PCC’s Workforce Development in Washington County to offer on-the-job training via WorkSource, helping job seekers find permanent employment through work-based learning experience.
 Blessing also strives to develop new approaches to sustainability, which dovetails with PCC’s mission and strong commitment to the environment.